About the tours

 For the start of your tour you can be met at your hotel if it is located within a range of 10 miles of Bayeux or at the train station in Bayeux itself.

 – Full day tours generally start at 9 am and run until about 5 pm.
 Your program will be discussed prior to your tour but please let us know before coming if there are specific places that you would like to visit on your tour so that your specific wishes can be accommodated.
-The price for a full day tour starts from 500 Euros.
+The price for a full day tour starts from 550 Euros. (without vehicle 370 euros)

-– Half-day tours last 4 hours and cost 350 Euros for a tour in our vehicle.
+– Half-day tours last 4 hours and cost 370 Euros for a tour in our vehicle. ( without vehicle 270 euros)

 – Tours from cruise ships arriving in Cherbourg or Le Havre start from 700 Euros per day.